 So that hot summer has finally arrived, and it's time to throw off the heavy flannelette sheet sets and winter bedding that has done its job well on those freezing cold nights.

 Just because it's warm doesn't mean you want to strip your bed bare completely.
 Choosing poorly could mean an average night's sleep, feeling too hot or too cold, and being just generally uncomfortable.

 1. Get the thread count right

 Many people believe that 1000 thread count sheets are automatically the best for all occasions, but this is not necessarily the case.
-A high count means - obviously - more threads per square 10cm, so the air may not be able to pass through easily enough to have a naturally cooling effect while you're getting your important rest.
+A high count means more threads per square 10cm, so the air may not be able to pass through easily enough to have a naturally cooling effect while you're getting your important rest.
 So don't worry too much about the high thread count sheets for summer, and instead go for something that feels light with a comfortable texture against your skin.
-Canningvale's Sogno Linen Cotton Collection was designed to perfectly suit the summer weather in Australia and New Zealand.
-The unique blend of linen and cotton is almost thermo-regulating keeping you cool when hot and keeping you warm if you happen to have the air con up too high!
-We've all been there...
+Canningvale's Sogno Linen Cotton Collection has been designed to perfectly suit the summer weather in Australia and New Zealand.
+The unique blend of linen and cotton is thermo-regulating keeping you cool when hot and keeping you warm if you happen to have the air con up too high.

 2. Go natural on bed linen